Ebm-papst

 Elektrobau Mulfingen GmbH & Co.
 KGaA is the parent company of the ebm-papst Group, a manufacturer of electric motors and fans.
 The group was formed in 2003 from the merger of the companies Elektrobau Mulfingen GmbH & Co.
 KG (ebm), Papst Motoren GmbH and Motoren Ventilatoren Landshut GmbH and operates international production sites (including in Germany, China and the United States).
 The head office is located in Mulfingen in Baden-Württemberg.

-Ebm-papst is owned by the Ziehl, Sturm and Philippiak families.
+In August 2026, EBM-Papst was sold to the US company Madison Air for around €4.8 billion.
+Until the sale, the company had been owned by the Ziehl, Sturm and Philippiak families.

 History

 Founding

 In 1963, Gerhard Sturm founded Elektrobau Mulfingen GmbH & Co.
 KG together with Heinz and Günther Ziehl, the sons of Emil Ziehl, to build small fans.
 Elektrobau Mulfingen, which employed 35 people at the time, began the development and production of small external rotor motors a year before its official founding.

 In the following years, the production capacity was expanded, including a 2400-square-meter hall with installed assembly lines that was built in 1971.
 In 1965, the first compact fans were developed: brushless DC electric motors.
 This was followed in 1974 by the development of the first compact fans in EC technology, which were more energy-efficient, and were initially manufactured for processes such as computer cooling, and later for cleanroom technology as well as home ventilation.